 When taken regularly, some vitamins and minerals can help regulate blood sugar levels and control sugar cravings.
 Vitamin B complex, Alpha Lipoic Acid, and vitamin E are all help to curb sugar intake.
-There are also a few trace minerals that can help cut your sweet desires.
-They are zinc and chromium picolinate.
+There are also a few minerals that can help curb your sweet tooth.
+They are magnesium, zinc, and chromium picolinate.

 Going for a brisk walk can help get your mind off of food and will boost seratonin levels naturally.
-So next time you get a craving, go for a walk instead.
 Walking increases circulation to the brain, which helps boost your mood and regulate brain chemicals without reaching for a chocolate bar.

 How often do you get sugar cravings in the later in the day?
 This crash in energy is associated with late afternoon fatigue and it’s a real problem for many sleep-deprived, overworked people.
-If this happens to you regularly, eat small meals throughout the day to help stabilize blood glucose levels naturally.
-Get more tips to help you here:
+A better idea is to eat small meals throughout the day to help stabilize blood glucose levels naturally.

-To satiate craving sugar, try sucking on a small mint or jelly bean instead of eating a cupcake.
+To curb craving sugar, try sucking on a small mint or jelly bean instead of reaching for a cupcake.
 Reason this works?
 Even small amounts of sugar trigger feel good endorphins instantly, which may help satisfy your sweet tooth.
-Just keep it small and enjoy every sweet moment.

 Remember what grandma taught you.

 Many times, salt and sugar cravings go hand in hand.
 You may crave them because both trigger the release of feel good seratonins.
 However, some of your cravings may be associated with an acquired taste for them.
-Since sugar and salt are added to most processed foods, you may just be use to getting more of them, which can drive a craving for them.
+Since sugar and salt are added to most processed foods, you may just be use to getting more of them, which can increase cravings.

 If you’re cold and craving sweets, try wrapping up in a thick blanket.
 Your body requires more energy when you're chilled to either 1) keep you warm or 2) warm you up.
 If you’re not eating regular meals, your blood sugar can drop in response to your body burning more energy.

-Have a soothing cup of hot tea or coffee but use Stevia instead of aspartame or sugar to flavor it.
-You can also grow Stevia at home.
-(I have two of the plants and harvest the leaves all the time.)
+Have a soothing cup of hot tea or coffee but use stevia instead of aspartame or sugar to flavor it.
+You can also grow Stevia at home like I do.
 Just place one leaf in your hot beverage (or on your tongue) and you'll fight your craving naturally!
-You just won't believe how sweet these tender leaves are all by themselves!
-Don't have stevia?
 Mint leaves work well too!

 The herb gymnema is native to the tropical forests of southern and central India where it has been used as a natural treatment for diabetes for 2000 years.
 Gymnema can also be placed on your tongue to reduce the taste of sugar, which helps fight craving sugar.

 When you’re craving sugar, sometimes a bit of salt will work instead!
-Try a handful of lightly salted nuts, lightly salted popcorn, or some celery sticks sprinkled with a bit of natural celtic sea salt.
+Try a handful of lightly salted nuts, lightly salted popcorn, or some celery sticks sprinkled with sea salt.

-If you get hungry an hour after eating a large meal (and start envisioning a big fat slice of chocolate cake), think about a sizzling steak instead.
+If you get hungry an hour after eating a large meal, think about a sizzling steak instead.
 Cravings for sweets can be caused by too little protein in your diet.
 Eating more lean protein instead of sugar is a great way to help curve cravings for sweets and not worry as much about the calories.

 Always consult your physician before using natural remedies, especially for anyone with preexisting conditions or anyone currently taking prescription medications.
 Although many efforts are made to ensure that the advice given on this site is professionally sound, the advice is not intended to replace a mutual relationship with a medical provider.